katiana22/GDM-PCE/README.md

 ## Citation

-If you find this GitHub repository useful for your work, please consider to cite this work:
+If you find this GitHub repository useful for your work, please consider citing this work:

 @article{kontolati2021manifold,
   title={Manifold learning-based polynomial chaos expansions for high-dimensional surrogate models},